ninpnin/github-notification-disabler/README.md

 # Github notification disabler

-Hides the GitHub notification indicator after 6pm and on weekends.
+Firefox extension that hides the GitHub notification indicator after 6pm and on weekends.